dingsheng-ong/ipr-gan/README.md

 ```bash
 $ python eval.py -l log/<directory> -s sample/
 ```
 To evaluate CycleGAN on CityScapes, you can use the code in `scripts/`.
 You need to rename the trained log directory `log/CycleGAN-XXXX-CITY-X` to `scripts/log` and run `run.py`.
 Next, you need to download the `fcn-8s-cityscapes.caffemodel` and put it in `scripts/caffemodel` directory (Please see the original [CycleGAN repo](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)).
+Finally, you should put the cityscapes ground-truth images in `scripts/gt/`.
 The file structure should be as shown below:
 ```
 scripts/
 ├─ caffemodel/